shipperzhang/ArchivedRepo/README.md

     the input, which is then stripped before disassembling.

     These assumptions can also be used at the same time (`python uroboros.py path_to_bin -a 3 -a 2`)

+## Stuff it would be nice to do
+* **More testing on real applications and, after that, even more testing.**
+* **Change the way data flow is managed**: now, to ease the debugging process, most of the data is passed along via file, which implies a lot of unnecessary IO operations.

 <a name="uroboros">[1]</a> [Reassembleable Disassembling](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/wang-shuai), by Shuai Wang, Pei Wang, and Dinghao Wu.
 In Proceedings of the 24th USENIX Security Symposium, Washington, D.C., August 12-14.
 2015.